houzhenggang/phantom-flash-vagrant/README.md

 installation
 =====================

-This image works out of the box.
-All you have to do is to install run
+This image should work out of the box.
+All you have to do is to launch Vagrant:

 ```Shell
 vagrant up